LemmyMwaura/LemmyMwaura/README.md

-## Hi there, I'm Lemmy Mwaura👋
+## Hi there, I'm Lemmy Mwaura 👋

-- 🌱 Hi I’m lemmy Mwaura a full-stack developer from Nairobi, Kenya.
+-  I'm a full-stack developer dedicated to building beautiful, responsive websites and applications.
+-  I'm passionate about Javascript, Go and Python and currently building around this languages and their respective ecosystems.
+-  The goal is to always build performant projects, improve my understanding on memory, and ultimately craft amazing software.

 ### Connect with me: